The Court Hearing After Arrest

 The arrested person may be released from custody pending the hearing if the arrested person pays the amount set by the court or a larger amount as the court determines.
 The court may not reduce the amount ordered to be paid.

 A.R.S. § 14-5703(B)Any money paid is deposited with the clerk of the court and held until the court issues further orders.
 The court may direct those funds to be paid to the estate or another fiduciary.
-This structure serves two goals: it ensures the fiduciary appears for the hearing, and it may help recover assets for the people the fiduciary was supposed to protect.
+This serves two goals: it ensures the fiduciary appears for the hearing, and it may help recover assets for the people the fiduciary was supposed to protect.